Teel leads Indiana State against SIU-Edwardsville after 20-point game - WTOP News

 Terre Haute, Indiana; Tuesday, 7 p.m.
 EST

-BOTTOM LINE: Indiana State hosts SIU-Edwardsville after Samage Teel scored 20 points in Indiana State’s 93-48 victory over the Eureka Red Devils.
+BOTTOM LINE: Indiana State hosts SIU-Edwardsville after Samage Teel scored 20 points in Indiana State’s 93-48 victory against the Eureka Red Devils.

-SIU-Edwardsville went 17-16 overall with a 2-13 record on the road a season ago.
-The Cougars averaged 13.3 points off of turnovers, 12.3 second-chance points and 1.1 bench points last season.
+SIU-Edwardsville finished 2-13 on the road and 17-16 overall a season ago.
+The Cougars averaged 11.3 assists per game on 25.2 made field goals last season.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.